Skip to content

 step('fetchUser', () => deps.fetchUser('1'), { key: 'user:1' });

-Requires a string literal as the first argument to step() and step helpers (step.sleep, step.retry, step.parallel, step.race, step.withFallback, step.withResource, step.workflow, etc.).
-Ensures stable step IDs for visualization and static analysis.
+Requires a string literal as the first argument to step() and step helpers (step.sleep, step.retry, step.all, step.race, step.withFallback, step.withResource, step.workflow, …).
+Stable IDs are needed for visualization, caching, and resume.

 step(() => fetchUser('1'));